olinjs/olinjs/classes/class4/README.md

 It is a super useful tool that allows you to test small snippets of HTML, CSS, and JavaScript and see the output.
 You can also share and do some other cool stuff with it.

+[CodePen](http://codepen.io/) is a similar site which also highlights a lot of cool code examples.

 ## HTML Forms
 In the last homework, we passed information to the server through the URL.
 This required us to do everything as a GET request, which is BAD, and was pretty limiting.